-Lilly is estimated to be just under two years old and appears to be a Labrador Retriever/German Shorthaired-Pointer mix.
+Lilly is estimated to be two years old and appears to be a Labrador Retriever/German Shorthaired-Pointer mix.
 True to her hunting instincts, she will follow her nose everywhere, going after squirrels and rabbits with intense focus.
 Because of that as well as the fact that she still needs work on her recall, we would like to see her in a home with a physical fence, the taller the better since she has demonstrated the ability to climb a horse gate.

 Our little hunter is also known to chase cats and catch chickens, so we would have to say no if you have kitties, small pets, or fowls.
 On the other hand, if you have dogs, especially playful ones, Lilly would love to be friends!
 After all that time she spent alone out in the country, she is understandably appreciative of the companionship of and playtime with her canine pals.
 She is learning all about the joy of stuffed toys and squeaky balls, too.